Essenceia/Nasdaq-HFT-FPGA/README.md

 The objective of this project is to have a fast, reliable and well verified hight frequency trading low level compatible with NADSAQ ITCH/OUCH protocols.

-This project is currently under active development.
+This project is currently under active development, most recent work can be found on the submodules's `dev` branch.

 ## Test bench